Vikraman6000/iPhone-Webpage-Design/README.md

 Comprehensive Webpage Design that provides information on iPhone models, News, and Announcements.

-The Webpage is live at ...
+The Webpage is live at The Site is live at https://vikraman6000.github.io/iPhones/home.html

 Contains collection of Html files with CSS styling linked, contains five pages that displays basic information about iPhones.